Piyush573/demo/README.md

 # demo
-this is my git repo
+this is my git repository